MerveMuge/web-crawler/docs/system-design/crawler-technology-choices.md

 # Technology & Library Choices

-This document explains the reasoning behind the libraries and frameworks used in the crawler implementation.
+This document outlines the key libraries and technologies used in the crawler, along with the reasoning behind each choice.

 ##  Why FastAPI?

-I chose FastAPI for this project because it combines simplicity with powerful developer tooling — particularly useful in an interview or review setting.

-Key Reasons:
-- Built-in Swagger UI: FastAPI automatically generates /docs (Swagger) and /redoc endpoints, making the API easy to test, explore, and demonstrate.
-- Minimal setup: Like Flask, FastAPI is lightweight and quick to start with — perfect for a single-endpoint project.
-- Great for visibility: The auto-generated documentation is ideal for interviews, helping reviewers quickly understand the structure and behavior of the API.

-In this context, FastAPI offered better presentation and review capabilities while remaining just as easy to implement as Flask.
+FastAPI was selected as the web framework due to its balance of simplicity and developer experience.

+**Advantages:**
+- **Auto-generated API docs**
+  FastAPI automatically serves interactive docs at /docs (Swagger UI) http://localhost:8000/docs.
+- **Minimal setup**
+- **Ideal for demonstration**
+  Makes it easy for reviewers to explore the API without diving into the codebase.

-## Why `requests` and not `aiohttp` or `httpx`?
+## Why requests (not aiohttp or httpx)?
 **requests** is a mature, stable, and user-friendly HTTP client.

-* Easier to debug, widely used
+**Advantages:**
+-  Mature, stable
-* Synchronous — matches the simple recursion model used
+-  Synchronous behavior matches the current recursive crawl logic
-* Not as fast as async for high-throughput workloads

-> For a single-threaded or one-off crawler, `requests` is more than sufficient.
-If the crawler needed to handle many pages concurrently, `aiohttp` or `httpx` with async would improve performance.
+ For lightweight or one-off crawling tasks, requests keeps things simple.
+ If the crawler were scaled up or made concurrent, libraries like aiohttp or httpx would be better suited.

-## Why `threading.Lock()`?
+## Why threading.Lock()?

-Even though the crawler runs synchronously, `threading.Lock()` ensures thread-safe access to the shared `visited` set.
+While the current implementation is mostly synchronous, threading.Lock() is used to protect shared access to the visited set.

+**Advantages:**
-* Useful if multi-threading is added later
+-  Prevents race conditions if threading is added later
-* Avoids race conditions and duplicate visits
+-  Ensures data consistency

-## Why `BeautifulSoup` for HTML parsing?
+## Why BeautifulSoup for HTML parsing?

-* Simple to extract `href` and `src` attributes from various tags
-* Handles malformed or real-world HTML better than regex or low-level parsing

-> It’s widely supported, easy to read, and effective for most crawling use cases.
+BeautifulSoup simplifies extraction of links (href, src) and works reliably even when HTML is not perfectly structured — which is common on real-world websites.

+**Advantages:**
+-  Easy to use and read
+-  Robust against broken or malformed HTML

-## Why `urllib.parse`?
+## Why urllib.parse?

-Used for:
+Python’s built-in urllib.parse module handles all the URL operations:

-* URL normalization (`urlparse`, `urlunparse`)
+- urlparse / urlunparse → for URL normalization
-* Joining relative and absolute links (`urljoin`)
-* Extracting domains (`netloc`)

-> This standard library module is fast, stable, and avoids external dependencies.

-## Summary

-This crawler is intentionally built with **simplicity** and **clarity** in mind — perfect for demonstrating problem-solving without overengineering.

-If future scaling or performance becomes necessary, each component (Flask, requests, etc.) can be swapped or extended.
+- urljoin → for resolving relative links
+- netloc → for domain checking